zeynepCankara/simple-file-system/README.txt

 Zeynep Cankara - 21703381

+Contents:
+- simplefs.c
+- simplefs.h
+- test.c
+- Makefile
+- report.pdf (contains experimental results)

 How to Run:

 - cd to the project directory.
 - compilation and linking done by:
 $ make

-- in order to recompile:
+- In order to recompile:
 $ make clean
 $ make

 - Running the program:
+$ ./create_format <FILENAME> <SIZE>
-$ ./app
+$ ./app <FILENAME>

-- Running the test:
+- Running the test (for experiments):
 $ ./test